Today, we’re talking about free financial advice and really all financial advice.

 Delegate, but don’t Abdicate

-But in both cases, the financial advice was solicited and paid for, and the result was devastating.
+In the podcast, I share examples of financial advice that was solicited and paid for, and the result was devastating.

-My research and experience show that rich people, these are people who have high incomes and high debt, are more likely to hire an advisor who tells them what they want to hear.
+My research and experience show that rich people (those with high incomes and high debt) are more likely to hire an advisor who tells them what they want to hear.

 Advisors who disagree with their agenda are often fired.